Éditions Larousse: Officiel du Scrabble

-Larousse has been, since 1989, the publisher of L'Officiel du jeu Scrabble, official dictionary of French-language Scrabble.
+Larousse has been, since 1989, the publisher of L'Officiel du jeu Scrabble, the official dictionary of French-language Scrabble.

 Visual identity

 The isolated dandelion flower in a circle representative of the globe, and dispersing the achenes of knowledge, as well as the motto "Je sème à tout vent" (I sow to every wind), date back to 1876, when the designer Émile-Auguste Reiber made it the emblem of Larousse, the choice of this flower suggesting that the dictionary proposes to dispense familiar and unpretentious science.
 Associated with the motto, the allegory of the Sower (a nymph who has the right hand on the heart and who holds with the left hand a dandelion, blowing on the pappus) appeared in 1890 and is due to the poster artist Eugène Grasset.